 Given expected population and employment growth, more people rather than fewer are going to be travelling to and through the city centre in twenty years, and the current transport mix simply will not scale.
 There will also be more people walking around central Oxford.
 Maintaining, let alone improving, transport speed and convenience and pedestrian comfort and access is going to require something radical: more than just restricting parking, adding a few cycle lanes, and fiddling with signalling, or even moving kerblines and changing surfaces.

 Closing Longwall St to private motor traffic would improve the situation near Magdalen College and allow the Science area of the University to be made much more pedestrian-friendly.
 Closing Worcester St would allow reconfiguration of St Giles as a public space as well as civilizing Beaumont St [and allowing Hythe Bridge St to become a walk-cycle boulevarde connecting the city centre with the railway station].
 And there would be a big effect outside the city centre, in reducing traffic on radial routes into the centre such as Cowley and Botley Roads, which would make buses faster and more reliable.
 Which would result in a big increase in the number of buses coming into the city centre.

 As the situation at either end of Cornmarket shows, even without private cars a high enough density of buses and taxis can make for an unpleasant pedestrian experience.
 (Getting rid of taxis except for disabled passengers would help a bit.)
 And shifting modal share away from cars is going to mean even more people on public transport.
 Ultimately I believe it is impossible for much of central Oxford to be a pleasant place to be in while such large numbers of big buses are routed through it.
 But is allocating more space to pedestrians on what are going to be even busier bus routes possible?
-I will write more about this in a later post.
+I write about this in a different post.

 Update: Pembroke St has been done up, but could have been much better for pedestrians.